tonycimaglia/Mailchimp/README.md

 - Once the project builds run: ```dotnet run```
 - Change directories into Markdown.Converter.Tests  (Mailchimp/Markdown.Converter.Tests).
 - Run the following command: ```dotnet test Markdown.Converter.Tests.csproj```

+Please reach out to me if you have any issues running through everything.
+I'm excited to speak to everyone Tuesday!

+Tony